What is Thermal Shock Resistant Flooring?

 Polyurethane floor coatings are also fast-setting and can have a non-skid or decorative surface.

-Urethane concrete systems are a highly recommended product because they have a similar thermal expansion to concrete.
+Urethane cement flooring is a highly recommended product because they have a similar thermal expansion to concrete.

 Urethane concrete is available in thicknesses ranging from 3/16” specifications, which are fully serviceable to constant temperatures of 150 degrees Fahrenheit and intermittent temperatures of 200 degrees Fahrenheit, through ⅜” specifications, which are suitable for extreme environments with constant temperatures of 220 degrees Fahrenheit and occasional spillage up to 250 degrees Fahrenheit.